-- The a/c system appeared to be functioning as designed.
-Cooled air exiting the supply air vents was 42 degrees vs an ambient air temperature of degrees produces a differential of 33 degrees which is acceptable per industry standards.
+- The condenser was manufactured in 2019. - Refrigerant line penetration into the structure appears to be properly flashed/sealed. - The exterior portion of the refrigerant line appears to be properly insulated. - The a/c system appeared to be functioning as designed.
+Cooled air exiting the supply air vents was 46 degrees vs an ambient air temperature of 68 degrees produces a differential of 22 degrees which is acceptable per industry standards.